soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 *Volunteers at PyCon India 2023 closing ceremony.
 P.C.:* [*Animesh Ghosh*](https://x.com/theOnlyMaDDogx/status/1708476003805470805?s=20)

 PyCon India is run entirely by volunteers who bring in sponsors, organize the event, and even pay for their tickets.
 As a core team member, I have witnessed the remarkable effort and energy a few dedicated volunteers put into the conference.
 This demonstrates the strength of human beings, as not all actions are driven by monetary gain.
-When a cause is inspiring enough, it can unite many individuals to work towards a common goal, whether the Indian independence movement or organizing an event.
+When a cause is inspiring enough, it can unite many individuals to work towards a common goal, whether it is the Indian independence movement or organizing an event.
 The cause is what truly matters.
 I want to thank the [other workgroup leads](https://web.archive.org/web/20231002020435/https://in.pycon.org/2023/volunteers/workgroup-leads/) and volunteers for doing their responsibilities to make this conference possible.

 I am thrilled to extend my heartfelt appreciation to my fantastic co-lead, [Dr. Murali](https://www.linkedin.com/in/muralidharan-murugesan-050a4727/), who stepped up and seamlessly took on my duties whenever urgent matters cropped up over seven months.